OSU-Nowlab/Flover/README.md

 # Flover
 A novel temporal fusion framework for propelling autoregressive model inference by leveraging the temporality property of inferring generative tasks, delivering superior and more fine-grained parallelism beyond all current solutions.
-The code will be release at July.
+The code will be released later this year due to reviews.
 Please refer to [arxiv](https://arxiv.org/abs/2305.13484) for details.

 **Structure**